-This question came to my mind many times before applying for the exam, and I believe there are many professionals who are also having the same thought as mine.
+This question came to my mind many times before applying for the exam, and I believe there are many professionals who are also having the same thought right now.

-In fact, I have seen some professionals who are worrying more about the audit than the PMP exam.
+In fact, I have seen some professionals who worry more about the audit than the PMP exam.

-Honestly, you should not be scared of an audit.
+Honestly, you should not fear an audit.
 An audit is nothing but a verification of the facts that you have provided to the PMI while filling out the PMP exam application form.

 In an audit, the PMI will ask you to submit the copies of your education certificates, experience certificates, and training program certificates.

 Once you provide them with these documents, your audit will be cleared within one week.
 Always be truthful with your experiences.
 Provide legitimate information to the PMI and you will not fail the PMI audit.
-In fact, I have never heard of anyone failing to pass it.
+It is rare to fail in audit.